Key Takeaways

 3 options for hiring workers from another country

-Before you jump in and start hiring your foreign workers, it’s important to understand the three primary options for doing so: setting up a legal entity, partnering with a Global Employer of Record (GEOR), or hiring and engaging contractors.
+Before you jump in and start hiring your foreign workers, it’s important to understand the three primary options for doing so: setting up a legal entity, partnering with a global employer of record (GEOR), or hiring and engaging contractors.

 1. Set up a legal entity

-Setting up a legal entity allows you to hire workers directly from another country without relying on an intermediary partner.
-This requires significant upfront costs and administrative effort – including registering your business in that country, obtaining necessary licenses and permits, understanding local employment laws and regulations, and setting up a payroll system.
+This requires significant up-front costs and administrative effort—including registering your business in that country, obtaining necessary licenses and permits, understanding local employment laws and regulations, and setting up a payroll system.

 2. Partner with a global employer of record